rust-lang/book/src/ch13-02-iterators.md

 <!-- Will add wingdings in libreoffice /Carol -->

 The `iter` method on vectors allows us to produce an *iterator* from the vector.
-Nex, the `map` method called on the iterator allows us to process each
+Next, the `map` method called on the iterator allows us to process each
 element: in this case, we've passed a closure to `map` that specifies for every element `x`, add one to it. `map` is one of the most basic ways of interacting with an iterator, as processing each element in turn is very useful!
 Finally,